pyepics/pyepics/doc/overview.rst

     * an :mod:`epics.wx` module that provides wxPython classes designed for use with Epics PVs.

-Most users will probably want to create and use `PV` objects provided by the `pv` module.
-The `PV` class provides a PV object that has both methods (including :func:`get` and :func:`put`) and attributes that are kept automatically synchronized with the remote PV.
+Most beginning users will probably want to create and use :class:`PV` objects provided by the :mod:`pv` module.
+The :class:`PV` class provides a Process Variable object that has both methods (including :meth:`get` and :meth:`put`) to read and change the PV, and attributes that are kept automatically synchronized with the remote channel.

-The lowest-level CA functionality is exposed in the `ca` and `dbr` module.
-While  not necessarily intended for general use, this module does provide a fairly complete wrapping of the basic EPICS CA library, and is quite usable, if a little more verbose and C-like than using PV objects.
+The lowest-level CA functionality is exposed in the :mod:`ca` and :mod:`dbr` module.
+While not necessarily intended for general use by beginners, this module does provide a fairly complete wrapping of the basic EPICS CA library.
+For people who have used CA from C or other languages, this module will be familiar and quite usable, if a little more verbose and C-like than using PV objects.

 In addition, the `epics` package contains more specialized modules for Epics motors, alarms, a host of other *devices* (collections of PVs), and a